Table of Contents

 So, now that the winners have been picked.

-Bark Chips
+- Bark Chips

 Bark chips come in a range of forms.
-There are lighter chippings such as beech which is widely popular among snake keepers and there are fine dark chipping often sold as “rainforest bark” in reptile shops and there are lighter chippings such as beech which is popular among snake keepers.
+There are lighter chippings such as beech, which is widely popular among snake keepers, and there are fine dark chipping often sold as “rainforest bark” in reptile shops, and there are lighter chippings such as beech, which is popular among snake keepers.

-All of these options though have a number of weaknesses.
-Not oly do they lack moisture absorption abilities,.
-They’re also likely to go mouldy and start rotting in the warm and humid environment that tarantulas need.
+All of these options, though, have many weaknesses.
+Not only do they lack moisture absorption abilities.
+They’re also likely to go moldy and start rotting in the warm and humid environment that tarantulas need.

-Corn Cob Granules
+- Corn Cob Granules

--
+- Sand

--
+- Gravel

-Tarantulas seem to have a thing against gravel and will spend much time and energy trying to climb up the walls of their cage away from it.
+Tarantulas seem to have a thing against gravel and spend much time and energy trying to climb up the walls of their cage away from it.

 Conclusion: What Is the Best Tarantula Substrate?